thestippe/thestippe.github.io/_drafts/statistics/spline.md

 As we can see, our model both reproduces the linear growth and the saturation of the FEV which starts at about 15.

+As a general warning, you should always keep in mind that b-splines vanish outside from their basis domain, so if you use them to catch some relevant behavior which is needed to appropriately describe the desired behavior outside, you might have a bad surprise when you try and generalize.

 ## Conclusions

 We introduced the concept of spline, and we have seen how to implement B-splines